 Staff received regular supervision from their line manager.
 Supervision records evidenced that staff had opportunities to discuss concerns, practice and request additional support and guidance.
-Supervision records also evidenced that staff had been supported to learn and understand the role of CQC.
+Supervision records also evidenced that staff had been supported to learn and understand their roles.
 Staff were given clear guidance over their roles and responsibilities during an inspection.

 There were procedures in place and guidance was clear in relation to the Mental Capacity Act 2005 (MCA) that included steps that staff should take to comply with legal requirements.
 Guidance was included in the policy about how, when and by whom people's mental capacity should be assessed.
 Staff had attended Mental Capacity Act 2005 (MCA) and Deprivation of Liberty Safeguards (DoLS) training.
 Staff evidenced that they had a good understanding of the MCA and DoLS.
-The registered manager told us, "You must assume capacity, people here make their own choices and decisions.
-When they cannot, we request for MCA assessment".
-This showed they worked in accordance with the MCA.
+A member of staff told us, "You must assume capacity.
+For example, you cannot prevent people from going out.
+People here make their own choices and decisions.
+When they cannot, we request an MCA assessment".
+This showed staff worked in accordance with the MCA.